Slava/vimrc/README.md

 - no dependency on fonts
 - install script should take into consideration the existing `.vimrc` and `.vim` folders not to override someone's setup accidentally

+To be researched
+---

+- replace `neocomplcache` with a newer `neocomplcache` (brings another lua dependency)
+- or replace `neocomplcache` with `YouCompleteMe` plugin (the installation is harder, works as a fuzzy matcher)
+- reduce the number of stuff displayed on airline

 Installation
 ---